michelle-miller/conversation/dialog-build.md

 If the correct intents and entities are being recognized, but the wrong nodes are being triggered in your dialog, make sure your conditions are written properly.

-See [Dialog tips](dialog-tips.html) for tips that might help you as you get started.
+See [Dialog building tips](dialog-tips.html) for tips that might help you as you get started.

 ## Searching your dialog
 {: #search}